VegasHC/Vegashealthcare.com/content/collections/education/infusion.md

         content:
           -
             type: text
-            text: 'What is infusion therapy?'
+            marks:
               -
+                type: bold
+            text: 'Infusion Therapy in Las Vegas: A Vital Healthcare Option' -
         type: paragraph
         content:
           -
             type: text
-            text: 'Infusion therapy — also known as IV therapy — involves administering medications intravenously.
-This is done by injecting a needle directly into the patient’s arm.
-It allows for much more efficient treatment of chronic illnesses since it delivers medicine, antibiotics, and/or hydration directly into the bloodstream.
-As a result, there’s a higher absorption rate and you can obtain relief faster.'
+            text: 'Infusion therapy, widely known as IV therapy, plays an integral role in the healthcare landscape of Las Vegas.
+This medical treatment involves administering medications directly into the bloodstream through an intravenous route, making it a highly efficient method for managing various chronic illnesses.
+In Las Vegas, where healthcare services cater to a diverse population, IV therapy stands out for its ability to deliver medicines, antibiotics, or hydration solutions quickly and effectively.'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'IV therapy is used to treat a long list of chronic conditions, including but not limited to:'
+            text: 'In the bustling city of Las Vegas, IV therapy is increasingly recognized for its utility in treating a range of conditions, such as:'
       -
         type: bulletList
         content: